rana-abhishek/nayan-blog/source/_posts/generating-pdf-in-ruby-on-rails.md

 ---
-title: Generating Pdf in Ruby on Rails
+title: Generating Pdf in Ruby on Rails using Prawn
 date: 2020-02-26 06:02:58
 author: Ashish Jajoria
 categories: